 - More expensive than a Twin or Twin XL mattress

 Queen-Size Mattress Pros:

 - It’s very easy to accessorize it

 - It provides additional room for your legs

-- It’s slightly more expensive
+- It’s more expensive than a Full size

 - It’s heavier